Hendrick's Gin: Serving

 Hendrick's suggests that the gin be served with tonic water over ice garnished with cucumber instead of the traditional citrus.
-Hendrick’s Gin’s Master Distiller, Lesley Gracie, suggests an alternative serving, in which the gin is mixed with soda water and elderflower cordial.
+Hendrick's Gin's Master Distiller, Lesley Gracie, suggests mixing the gin with soda water and elderflower cordial.

 Awards and reviews

 The Wall Street Journal described Hendrick's as the "Best Gin in the World" in 2003.
-Other spirit ratings organisations generally have been very complimentary as well.
-The San Francisco World Spirits Competition, for example, awarded two double gold, two gold, and three silver medals between 2005 and 2012.
-The Beverage Testing Institute gave the gin well-above-average scores of 93, 94 and 95 between 2007 and 2011.
+The San Francisco World Spirits Competition awarded two double gold, two gold, and three silver medals between 2005 and 2012.
+The Beverage Testing Institute gave the gin scores of 93, 94 and 95 between 2007 and 2011.